Total Credits: 2.5 including 2.5 AOA Category 1-A Credit(s)

 Faculty Disclosure: Dr. O’Connor has no financial interest, arrangement or affiliation that could be perceived as a real or apparent conflict of interest in the contact or subject of this presentation.

-She is frequently seen in the press advocating for available resources for people with substance use disorder and drafts large amounts of testimony to the state legislation on opioid policy and treatment access.
+Dr. Norris has been working in Maine for over 15 years.
+Her scope of practice includes osteopathic family medicine, treatment of substance use disorder, treatment of obesity, and pain management, She has worked in emergency departments all over Maine, as well as detox facilities, inpatient treatment environments, methadone clinics and out patient recovery centers.
+She is medical director of Enso Recovery, as well as having a private practice.
+She is frequently seen in the press in the course of her advocacy for available resources for people with substance use disorder, and drafts large amounts of testimony to the state legislation both on opioid policy and on treatment access.
 She has been interviewed as an addiction expert on both local public radio and the national Reelz network.
 Recently, Dr. Norris became certified as a Ringside Physician by USA Boxing and became the medical consultant for Susan Elia MacNeal, author of the Maggie Hope detective series.
-Dr. Norris has three children.
+Dr. Norris has three children, one of each.

 Bio: Steve Danzig is the executive director of ENSO Recovery.
 Enso Recovery currently operates outpatient substance use and mental health disorder treatment programming with offices in Westbrook and Sanford.
 They provide: MAT services, structured sober living, and are heavily involved in department of corrections with several programs set to open in collaboration with county jails providing MAT and treatment to inmates across Maine.
 His professional licensure includes: Licensed Clinical Social Worker, Licensed Alcohol and Drug Counselor, Certified Clinical Supervisor, and Certified Intervention Professional.
 Steve has been in the treatment industry since the late 90’s.
 His career experience includes Mercy Hospital detoxification program, Preble Street Resource Center and Teen Center, Serenity House (adult men's halfway house), 12 years in private practice, executive director of New Freedom Academy in New Hampshire (young adult primary residential substance use disorder treatment) and professional interventionist for 15 years working throughout the United States.